 1. The competition is open to both unpublished and published writers, and from anywhere in the world.

 2. The cost of entry per submission is £10.00.
 All proceeds will be used in the administration of the award and to support Galley Beggar Press (a publisher set up with the specific remit of sponsoring ambitious, groundbreaking writing) in its future publications and support of emerging writers.

 3. Entrants must pay the £10.00 entry per submission, in order to be eligible.

 4. Only submissions received and paid for by midnight on 30 September 2018 (UK time) will be considered.

 5. Entries that are not paid for or are submitted after the deadline will not be considered.

-6. Both published and unpublished authors are welcome to enter, but stories that have been previously published will not be eligible.
+6. Both published and unpublished authors are welcome to enter, but stories that have been previously published (online or in print form) will not be eligible.

 7. The story must be the entrant’s own creation and not infringe upon the right or copyright of any person or entity.

 9. The story must be written in English.

 10. Translated stories are welcomed but must be clearly marked ‘Translated’.